MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-filters.md

 ## Filter by regular expression

-[Regular expressions][MdnDocsWebJavascriptGuideRegularExpressions] are a powerful way to filter messages.
+[Regular expressions](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Regular_Expressions) are a powerful way to filter messages.
 For example, type `/^Tracking/` into the **Filter** textbox to only displays messages that start with the term `Tracking`.
-If you're unfamiliar with regular expressions, [RegExr][RegExrMain] is a great resource to learn about using regular expressions.
+If you're unfamiliar with regular expressions, [RegExr](https://regexr.com) is a great resource to learn about using regular expressions.

 :::image type="complex" source="../media/console-filter-regex.msft.png" alt-text="Displays the messages that start with the word filter using a regular expression in the Filter textbox" lightbox="../media/console-filter-regex.msft.png":::
     Displays the messages that start with the word `filter` using a regular expression in the **Filter** textbox